HOW TO CHOOSE THE RIGHT MATTRESS FIRMNESS?

 The correct level of firmness depends not just on the mattress but also on your weight and preferred sleeping position.
 A lighter person that is 70 kgs and below, would normally fit a softer mattress while a heavier person would need a firmer one.
 However, if you are a side-sleeper, you would prefer a mattress that is softer and gentler to your shoulders and hips.

 Every person that has owned a mattress has over the years developed a certain preference over how their bed should feel like when they lie on it.
 When a mattress already provides firm support and good spinal alignment, the final test comes straight down to how you feel when you lie on it.

-When shopping, you should be allowed to "sleep-test" on each mattress for a minimum of 5-10 minutes and not just by sitting on them and admire the decor in the showroom.
+When shopping, you should be allowed to "sleep-test" on each mattress for a minimum of 5-10 minutes and not just by sitting on them and admiring the decor in the showroom.
 Bring a friend along and ask your friend to observe whether your sleeping posture is level and not curving down or upwards when you are lying on your sides.
 Your posture should be straight while the mattress should conform to your body curvature.